The ultimate guide to building a pond in Australia

 Solar pond pumps aren’t quite there yet.
 I have tried the battery models and they are ok, but still too expensive to buy and won’t provide reliable output.

-I use solar pumps to help boost circulation, but more on that later.
+I use solar pumps (Amazon link) to help boost circulation, but more on that later.

 I am currently testing some low volt DC pond pumps that are incredibly energy efficient.